 When I decided to get married, I struggled with an overwhelming amount of doubt.
-I would try and ease my worries by telling myself that if it didn't work out, I could get a divorce.
-Just over two years later, my marriage stopped working, but getting a divorce wasn't as simple as I thought.
+I would try to ease my worries by telling myself that if it didn’t work out, I could get a divorce.
+Just over two years later, my marriage stopped working, but getting a divorce wasn’t as simple as I thought.

 It took me months to find the courage and clarity I needed to start the divorce process.
 I had to think about which decision would make room for me to be the best version of myself and the best mom to my son.
 It was difficult, but I concluded that leaving my marriage would allow me to be the person I needed to be for both of us.

 When I was finally ready to start the divorce process, we were at the peak of an unprecedented pandemic.
 I asked myself if I could deal with COVID-19 and the stress associated with divorce simultaneously.
 I also considered the limited staff at courts, delayed processing, and the fact that I was unemployed at the time.
 In the end, I decided that sometimes the best time to start over is when your world is falling apart.

 Getting divorced during COVID-19 has been a blessing and a curse.
 While it has given me time to unpack emotionally, the reality of single motherhood has hit me like a ton of bricks.
 Social distancing means having to heal while being a full-time mom and working with no break in sight.
 Some days I want to lie in bed all day, listen to sad songs, and process the ending of my marriage.
 But instead, I have to cook for my son and keep him engaged.
 Because of this, I compartmentalize my grief all day, leaving it to deal with right before bed or in the early hours of the morning.